jadupl2/jadupl2.github.io/_pages/install.md

 - Setup process modify the file "[/etc/environment](/assets/img/files/etc_environment.png)" to include 'SADMIN' environment variable.
 - The 'SADMIN' environment variable contain the installation directory path.
 - The installation process is the same for an SADMIN server or client.
-- Directory '$SADMIN/bin' and $SADMIN/usr/bin is added to your PATH (via /etc/profile.d/sadmin.sh).
+- Directory '$SADMIN/bin' and $SADMIN/usr/bin is added to your PATH (via "[/etc/profile.d/sadmin.sh](/assets/img/files/etc_profile_d_sadmin_sh.png)").

 ## Installation requirements
 - You need to have an internet access on the system you are installing.
 - Some of the packages needed by SADMIN, may not be present on your system and will need to be downloaded.
-  - On Redhat and CentOS the "EPEL repository" is activated only for the installation time.
+  - On Red Hat and CentOS the "EPEL repository" is activated only for the installation time.
   - On other distributions the packages needed are available in the distribution repository.